 Strengthening the abdominal muscles is an important part of maintaining the stability of the spine.
 This is especially true for people who are overweight, as they may be more likely to develop spinal conditions like chronic low back pain.
-Fortunately, there are many abdominal strengthening exercises that are easy for individuals who are overweight to perform.
+Fortunately, there are many abdominal and core exercises for overweight adults that can be easily be performed.

 1. Pelvic Tilt/Glute Bridge

 HOW TO DO IT: Begin this exercise by lying on your back with your knees bent.
-Rock your pelvis backwards and flatten your back against the ground by tightening your abdominal muscles.
+Rock your pelvis backward and flatten your back against the ground by tightening your abdominal muscles.
 You can advance this by doing a glute bridge, squeezing your buttocks together and lifting your hips up off the ground.

 Do not hold your breath while performing and keep your neck and shoulders relaxed.
-Hold this position for 5 to 10 seconds and then release the tilt.
+Hold this position for five to 10 seconds and then release the tilt.

 2. Standing Side Bend